RingCentral pricing: Hidden fees + 6 Other things to know

 Pricing: $199 per organizer per month paid annually or $239 per organizer per month paid monthly

-• Onsite & hybrid event support
+• On-site and hybrid event support

 • Dedicated customer success manager